Managing Personal Relationships at Work: Employer Guide

 Likewise, if a relationship breakdown or disagreement results in workplace discrimination (such as bullying or harassment) or misconduct (such as physical altercations), you as the employer must take action to deal with the situation in a fair and lawful way, typically as prescribed by your relevant organisational policy.

-Measures for handling personal relationships at work
+How to handle personal relationships at work

 Once aware of some of the challenges you face with personal relationships at work, it’s important to consider what measures you can take to address and reduce the potential risks.
 Any practical steps taken to manage personal relationships at work must be fair, lawful and reasonable, and not discriminate on the grounds of a “protected characteristic” (gender, marital status, age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, and sex).
-Examples of measures you can take include:

 Legal considerations

-In the UK there are no specific laws governing personal relationships at work, however there is broader employment law such as the Equality Act 2010 and the Protection of Harassment Act 1997 that may apply when managing such workplace relationships.
+In the UK there are no specific laws governing personal relationships at work, however there are broader employment laws such as the Equality Act 2010 and the Protection of Harassment Act 1997 that may apply when managing such workplace relationships.
 The Equality Act prevents direct and indirect discrimination, harassment or victimisation and the Protection of Harassment Act 1997 allows claims to be brought in the civil court for harassment.

 In the context of personal relationships at work, there may be issues of sex discrimination or harassment, particularly if the relationship breaks down.
 Sex discrimination can occur where a female employee has been asked to leave over a male employee because of their relationship or the breakdown of it.
 And if an employee believes they have experienced harassment because of their gender, this could also amount to discrimination.
 In extreme cases, employees may be entitled to resign and claim constructive dismissal in an employment tribunal.